 4. Use Cues

-There are two strategies that can be used here.
-Visual elaboration is simply creating a mental snapshot to help enhance a memory.
+Two strategies can be used here.
+Visual elaboration is simply creating a mental snapshot to help enhance memory.

 Example: You are away from home and think of a phone call you should make when you return home.

 Memory exercise: In addition to rehearsal, to remember to make the call when you return home you create a visual image.
 The visual image should be associated with a very familiar object.
 You may visualize a telephone hanging on your front door.
 The result, when you return home, the sight of your front door reminds you of the telephone and the need to make the call.

 The other option is a verbal elaboration, which is a simple and effective memory exercise for conceptual and abstract information.
 A reminder of some of the verbal elaborations you have been using throughout your life includes Acronyms, word associations, and rhymes.

 - H.O.M.E.S. (homes) – Remember the great lakes?
 Huron, Ontario, Michigan, Erie, Superior